 The state’s duty to vindicate the rights of victims does not undermine the requirement for a high standard of proof.
 On the contrary, it supports the ‘beyond reasonable doubt’ standard because what is required to vindicate the victim’s right is a categorical statement that the defendant is responsible for wrongdoing and deserving of moral censure.
 As Duff et al. argue, the court has no right to make such a statement unless it is warranted in judging categorically that the defendant committed the crime, ‘in other words, [that] the court or jury knows that he did it, where “knows” is defined in this context as true judgment based upon proof beyond reasonable doubt.’
+To claim such knowledge without adequate justification is to deceive the victim as well as the community at large.

 One of the main criticisms of the rhetoric of ‘balance’ between defendants’ and victims’ rights is that it can appear to undermine the presumption of innocence, by treating the acquittal of a guilty defendant as an injustice to the victim that can be balanced against the conviction of the innocent.
 Balancing of that kind is impermissible because the victim (assuming she genuinely is a victim) has no right against the defendant unless or until he is convicted following a fair trial (or found liable to her in a civil action).
 But precisely because her chances of seeing her right vindicated depend upon the achievement of legal proof, she has at least two moral rights (which in some circumstances are also legal rights) vis-à-vis the state: that its officials make reasonable efforts to investigate and (where appropriate) prosecute the offence; and that proceedings are conducted in a way that, while fair to the defendant, also gives the prosecution a fair opportunity to succeed.
 What is sometimes referred to as ‘fairness to the prosecution’ in decisions under PACE s.
 78 is, indirectly, fairness to the alleged victim.

 It is tempting to refer, following Doak, to the victim’s ‘right to truth’, but what Doak shows to be emerging in international law is a right to the kind of truth that will help victims to ‘make sense of past events’, by giving ‘some indication of why the violation occurred’.
 That kind of truth may, but need not, emerge in a criminal trial.
 A defendant can plead guilty without explanation, or plead not guilty and be convicted without giving evidence, and the court will have all the ‘truth’ it needs, however frustrating that might be for the victim or the bereaved.
 This is where truth commissions, in a transitional justice context, or some form of restorative justice in a domestic context, have an advantage over criminal trials.
-All I am arguing for on behalf of victims is a right to a fair opportunity, usually through a state prosecution, to establish the limited, juridical truth that the trial promises.
+A ‘right to truth’ in Doak’s sense is not something that criminal justice in its current form can deliver.